samu-workopen/learningwikibase/_articles/modeling data.md

 # Linked Data
 Wikibase is a software stack that allows storing linked data.
 Linked data is data that follows two principles.
-1. Data is formatted in triples.
+1. Data is available as triples.
-2. Internationalized
+2. In

 # RDF Shape